LennartKeller/trf_training_tut/text/Poutyne.md

 ### Model

-As stated in the Prerequisites chapter, a model’s tokenizer returns a dictionary of data that contains all data required to be fed into the language model unpacked as keyword arguments.
+As stated in the Prerequisites chapter, tokenizers return a dictionary of data that contains all data required to be fed into the language model unpacked as keyword arguments.

 ```{code-cell} ipython3
 from transformers import AutoModel, AutoTokenizer